Jeret-Ljt/voca/README.md

 # Sync-Lip model: lip generation from speech

-lip-sync model is a machine learning model which take people audio as input and output 52 blendshapes as the facial expression prediction
+lip-sync model is a machine learning model which take people audio as input and output 52 blendshapes as the facial expression prediction.
+The model refers to the work of Cudeiro D, Bolkart T, Laidlaw C, et al. in 2019[1]

+This repo cites and revises from the repo https://github.com/TimoBolkart/voca.git
 ## Set-up

 The code uses Python 3.6.8.
 Please make sure your Python version is correct.
 This code can be ran on Windows, Mac or Linux OS